 President & CEO

-- Beginning on Monday, April 6, visitors to inpatients will be limited to one designated healthy adult in a 24-hour period.
+- Visitation to inpatients has been expanded to allow for two designated healthy adults to switch out one time in a 24-hour period.
 This visitor can be a parent, guardian or adult designated by the parent/appointed caregiver.
 This allows families to choose who is most supportive of them while still reducing the overall numbers of visitors.
+This allows a designated parent/visitor to switch out one time each day between the hours of 9 AM and 9 PM.
+However, we will continue with ONE parent/visitor at a time regardless of whether the visit occurs inside or outside of the building.

 - No children under 18, including siblings, will be allowed in the building.